Translation, Interpreting and Terminology Management Services

 I am an associate member of the UK-based Institute of Translation and Interpreting, a fully qualified member of the German Federal Association of Interpreters and Translators (BDÜ) and part of the Interpreters’ Cooperative RICOL.
 When it comes to translation processes, I am as familiar with the project management side of things as I am with using translation tools and terminology databases.

-My experience of working as a freelancer is complemented by some extra knowledge and skills in the fields of renewable energy, sustainable development and human rights, gained through a number of theoretical and practical courses as well as hands-on community involvement and a one-year in-house translation position with Amnesty International.
-Oh, and by being an activist and environmentalist who thinks that resilient systems and low-impact living are just plain common sense.
+My experience working as a freelance translator is complemented by skills in the fields of renewable energy, human rights, agroecology and sustainable development and systems design.
+These were gained through a number of theoretical and practical courses as well as hands-on community involvement and a one-year in-house translation position with Amnesty International.
+And by being someone who believes that resilient systems and low-impact living are simply the only way forward.

-Apart from my freelance translation work, I have worked for the Bristol Zero Tolerance initiative on women’s rights, been contracted to help manage specific Landworkers’ Alliance projects, got my hands dirty by volunteering on organic farms (including my local community-supported agriculture scheme) and volunteered for Amnesty UK as a Regional Media Support Officer for the South of England.
-Currently I am keeping busy tending my allotment, doing volunteer work for Mission Lifeforce and the Landworkers’ Alliance, and trying to put into practice what I learned about permaculture design and community engagement on the Practical Sustainability Course with Shift Bristol in 2016/17.
+In the past five years, I have also worked for the Bristol Zero Tolerance initiative on women’s rights, been contracted to help manage specific Landworkers’ Alliance projects, got my hands dirty by volunteering on organic farms (including my local community-supported agriculture scheme) and volunteered for Amnesty UK as a Regional Media Support Officer for the South of England.
+Currently I am keeping busy tending my allotment, doing volunteer work for the Stop Ecocide campaign and the Landworkers’ Alliance, and building on what I learned about permaculture design and community engagement on the Practical Sustainability Course with Shift Bristol in 2016/17.